Ford Fusion Insurance Rates

 When you’re ready, read through the helpful information below and don’t forget to use our free online tool so you can finally answer the question, “Is the Ford Fusion expensive to insure?”

-Estimated insurance rates for a Ford Fusion are $1,370 a year with full coverage.
-Comprehensive costs on average $260, collision insurance costs $500, and liability coverage costs around $452.
-Liability-only insurance costs as low as $504 a year, and high-risk driver insurance costs around $2,978.
-16-year-old drivers pay the most at up to $5,226 a year.
+Estimated insurance rates for a Ford Fusion are $1,370 a year for full coverage.
+Comprehensive insurance costs approximately $260 a year, collision costs $500, and liability coverage is estimated at $452.
+A liability-only policy costs approximately $504 a year, with high-risk insurance costing $2,978 or more.
+16-year-old drivers pay the most at $5,226 a year or more.

 Average premium for full coverage: $1,370